VslyDream/AudioReplicator/README.md

 * **Local encode/decode utilities** – `UAudioReplicatorBPLibrary` loads PCM16 WAV files, converts the samples to Opus packets, and restores packets back to PCM16 or WAV output when needed.
 * **Packet persistence helpers** – Blueprint nodes expose packing/unpacking for serialized Opus data so the frames can be written to disk or cached in save data.
 * **Network-ready actor component** – `UAudioReplicatorComponent` handles reliable header delivery, chunked frame replication, and transfer bookkeeping so gameplay code only needs to trigger broadcasts and react to events.
+* **World registry subsystem** – `UAudioReplicatorRegistrySubsystem` keeps an up-to-date index of every active replicator, exposes Blueprint subscriptions for session/player discovery, and helps UI or gameplay systems resolve the component that most recently broadcast a given channel.
 * **Blueprint-friendly data types** – `FOpusStreamHeader`, `FOpusPacket`, and `FOpusChunk` wrap stream metadata and per-frame payloads to comply with UFUNCTION restrictions while keeping packet ordering intact.
 * **Runtime debugging** – Optional helpers expose formatted status text and per-session diagnostics for both outgoing and incoming transfers to help visualize replication health.

 ## Quick start

 1. Add a replicated `UAudioReplicatorComponent` to a replicated client-owned actor (a `PLayerState` is ideal).
+The world subsystem automatically registers components that spawn in the level and can be queried when needed.
 2. **Prepare source audio** with the Blueprint library: load a PCM16 WAV, encode it to Opus packets, or call the convenience node `TranscodeWavToOpusAndBack` to validate round-tripping.
 3. **Start a broadcast** from the owning client:
    * Use `StartBroadcastFromWav` to encode and stream straight from a WAV file, or
    * Use `StartBroadcastOpus` if you already have packets plus a `FOpusStreamHeader` describing the stream.
 4. **React to replication events** on every client: bind to `OnTransferStarted`, `OnChunkReceived`, and `OnTransferEnded` to drive UI or progress tracking.
 Once the transfer ends, `GetReceivedPackets` returns the assembled frame list and header so you can decode or save the data locally.
 5. **Optionally cancel** in-flight transfers with `CancelBroadcast`, or query `GetOutgoingDebugInfo` / `GetIncomingDebugInfo` to surface detailed state in debug widgets.

+`UAudioReplicatorRegistrySubsystem` is available through `GetWorld()->GetSubsystem<UAudioReplicatorRegistrySubsystem>()` (or the Blueprint equivalent) once play begins.
+Use it to:

+* Subscribe to specific Opus session IDs and get callbacks whenever a matching broadcast becomes active.
+* Watch for replicators owned by a given `APlayerState` to surface in the world.
+* Resolve the local player's replicator or the last component that transmitted on a channel to hydrate UI widgets without wiring up manual references.

 The component automatically sequences frames, sends the Opus stream header reliably, throttles the number of packets sent each tick, and replicates completion markers once the queue drains.
 Incoming clients maintain an indexable buffer that is safe against missing headers and can tolerate unknown packet counts by expanding on demand.